Absolventa/best_boy/README.md

 Changelog
 ---------
+#### Master
+* Make recover_report_history rake task a noop for no previously tracked BestBoyEvents

 #### 2.1.4
 * Bugfix for report recovery rake task

 #### 2.1.3
 * Compatible with Rails 4.1